schmuli/angular-ribbon/readme.md

 ## Design Notes

-Tabs are registered with the TabRegister provider.

-	interface TabItem {
-		name: string;
-		/**
-		 * Can be a number or 'last'.
-		 */
-		order: number | string;
-		templateUrl: string;
-		contextual?: {
-			group: string;
-			color: string;
-		}
-	}

-	type Deactivate = () => void;

-	interface TabService {
-		setContext(tabName: string; context: any): void;
-		activateContextual(groupName: string, context: any): Deactivate;
-	}

 Backstage content should be reusable in a welcome screen.
 There should be a directive for the content (menu and details), which will be used by a backstage and welcome screen directive, each of which will indicate context.

 Each action is a directive that can handle itself: layout, linebreaks.